 DSD modules incorporate an internal thermal disconnect element, which automatically disconnects the varistor from the network in the event of a thermal overload.
+A failure of the module itself, or a sustained abnormal over-voltage on the power network could cause this situation.
 Should the internal disconnect operate, a red flag appears in the transparent window of the Status Indicator(s) on the front of the DSD.